tarwn/lessthandot-hugo/blogs/content/posts/2009-07-08-a-couple-of-ways-of-getting-the-top-2-di.md

 Wow, query 5 running count is slower than the other 4 combined, this was expected of course.
 It is also interesting that dense_rank is not as efficient as using max twice

-Let&#8217;s do some more testing, we will create a non clustered index on the SomeValue column
+Let's do some more testing, we will create a non clustered index on the SomeValue column

 sql
 create index ix_SomeValue on TestTies(SomeValue desc)